centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/plugins-guidelines.md

 Indeed, we recommend you use our centreon-plugins library whenever it is possible.
 It results from years of monitoring probes development, and it ships ready-to-use methods to meet all requirements and obtain a flexible monitoring probe.

 We initially chose the Perl programming language for its stability, and since then we are still convinced we have made the right choice.
-Perl is still shipped with all enterprise-grade operating systems, and often a prerequisites.
+Perl is still shipped with all enterprise-grade operating systems, and often a prerequisite.
 Give it a try!

 ## Outputs